 ERASAlberta brings physicians and clinical care teams together to implement ERAS international guidelines at local sites.
 Each guideline specifies protocols for patient care to be used for an elective surgery.
 For example; Colorectal surgery, Pancreas surgery and Cystectomy surgery have international guidelines that are being followed at some sites in Alberta.
 This involves changes to surgical practices, nursing care and quality improvements that benefit patients.

 A test of elective colorectal ERAS began at Calgary’s Peter Lougheed Centre (PLC) and Edmonton’s Grey Nuns Community Hospital in 2013.
-Since then the project has expanded to include seven other major surgical sites in Alberta.
+Since then the implementation of ERAS has expanded to include seven other major surgical sites in Alberta.

-ERAS Guidelines now also include Gynecological, Cystectomy, Liver, and Pancreas surgeries.
-In 2016/2018, some of the sites will become multi-guideline champions of ERAS:

 ERAS represents some changes to surgical practices and nursing care.
 It also places the patient first and makes each person an active participant in the outcomes.
-Increasing knowledge and gaining new skills are key factors in making changes that will become routine for medical staff and patients.
+Increasing knowledge and gaining new skills are key factors in making changes that will become routine for clinicians, care providers and patients.